helmiau/openwrt-config/loadbalance-setting.md

 ## Setting up Load Balance with mwan3 (for all devices)
 !!!if you don't understand English, use translate.google.com to translate it into Indonesian!!!

-1. Install Load Balance package first if you don't have it
+1. Install Load Balance package first if you don't have it (use terminal)
 ```sh
 opkg update; opkg install mwan3 luci-app-mwan3
 ```

 2. Interface creation & setting up firewall
 - Plug in your modems